17 Things You Should Know Before Renting a Car in Portugal

 ✔ Booking in advance: if you book a car online for the next day it will cost much more (double or more) than booking a car at least 7 days in advance.
 It is best to book a car 15 to 30 days in advance and use a booking engine such as DiscoverCars to find the best deals.

 ✔ Number of days and day of the week: when you rent for more days, the price per day is much cheaper than renting the car for only one day.
-Another thing that influences the total value of car rentals is the day of the week you rent.
-Usually, renting a car on the weekend is a bit more expensive.
+Another factor that affects the total value of car rentals is the day of the week on which you rent.
+Typically, renting a car on the weekend is slightly more expensive.
 But, not always.

 ✔ Extra services: GPS, Via Verde, child seats, number of drivers, etc.

 ✔ Car insurance.
-Prices will highly depend on your choice of insurance: no insurance, partial (covers your car, but not that of others – in case of crashes, for example), or total (covers your car and that of others – it is the most recommended).
+Prices will highly depend on your choice of insurance: no insurance, partial (covers your car but not that of others, for example), or total (covers your car and that of others – this is the most recommended).

-✔ Pick up and return location: picking up and returning the car at the same place is cheaper than picking up at one place and returning it at another.
+✔ Pick-up and return location: Picking up and returning the car at the same location is cheaper than picking it up at one place and returning it at another.

 Best time to go on a road trip in Portugal